mdancho84/mdancho84.github.io/_posts/2016-5-1-Marketing-Strategy-MBAs-Learn-Analytics.md

 ## Additional Resources:
 -----

-I hope now you have understand the implication of analytics on a business, and how the MBA can use this to add value to the organization.
+I hope now you understand the implication of analytics in a business, and how the MBA can use this to add value to the organization.
 To keep it the knowledge transfer going, here are a few resources:

 * [Comparing Analytics and Data Science](https://onlinebusiness.american.edu/blog/comparing-analytics-data-science/)